 Violating email marketing regulations can result in steep fines.
 So, before starting your business’s email marketing campaign, make sure the messages fulfill the requirements mentioned above.

-If you want to rightfully claim that you sell “all-natural,” “organic,” or “environmentally-friendly” products, you should probably familiarize yourself with the EPA’s environmental protection laws.
+If you want to claim that you sell “all-natural” “organic,” or “environmentally-friendly” products, you should probably familiarize yourself with the EPA’s environmental protection laws.
 Such products could include cleaning solutions, food, or cosmetics.

 A look at the EPA Small Business Gateway will reveal dozens of federal regulations that could very well apply to your small business.
-You may also, however, need to contact your state government to see their regulations for different industries.
+However, you may also need to contact your state government to see their regulations for different industries.

 What Are Privacy Laws For Small Businesses?

 Job applications, health insurance forms, and other employee documents typically ask for sensitive information, like your social security number or bank account number.
 Federal privacy laws exist to keep this information secure.